pBread/signal-conversation-relay-simple/README.md

-# Twilio Conversation Relay Forge in a Box
+# Twilio Conversation Relay and Azure Foundry – Simple Signal

 This repo demonstrates building an interactive voice assistant using Twilio's `<ConversationRelay>` and an Azure Foundry OpenAI LLM.